 While both types of searches will help clear a trademark, the comprehensive search is much more robust.
-The comprehensive search examines additional resources, including press releases, domain names databases, company names, and state trademarks.
-This is important because it will capture common law usage in addition to just federally-registered trademarks.
+The comprehensive search examines additional resources, which is important because it will capture common law usage in addition to just federally-registered trademarks.

 Additionally, the comprehensive search employs legal analysis and individual thought compared to a rote check of exact terms.
-The attorney conducting the comprehensive search will compare many possible variations and will check for phonetic equivalents and engage in pattern-matching to identify each important portion of the mark that may conflict with others.
-The attorney will also weigh the relatedness of the goods or services with actual evidence.
-You will receive a formal legal opinion analyzing the known risks and forecasting the likelihood to overcome any such refusals.
+The comprehensive search will compare many possible variations and will check for phonetic equivalents and engage in pattern-matching to identify each important portion of the mark that may conflict with others.
+The attorney analyzing the search will also weigh the relatedness of the goods or services with actual evidence.
+You will receive a legal analysis based on the comprehensive search informing you of the known risks and forecasting the likelihood to overcome any such refusals.